Ngāti Tūwharetoa: Modern history

 Tūwharetoa did not take part in any of the early 1863 raids and battles in Auckland.
 Their first effort to join the Kingitanga movement was the Battle of Ōrākau.
-A few Ngāti Tūwharetoa men, women and children fought the Colonials with their fellow soldiers inside the Orakau fortifications.
+A few Ngāti Tūwharetoa men, women and children fought the Colonials with their fellow soldiers inside the Ōrākau fortifications.
 The bulk of Horonuku Te Heuheu's Tūwharetoa warriors were prevented from entering the rebel stronghold by the early arrival of government troops, who quickly formed a ring around the stronghold to prevent reinforcement.
 Tūwharetoa warriors were left to watch from a hillside 900 metres away where they were intermittently bombarded by Armstrong cannons.
 They could only encourage the defenders with haka from a safe distance.

-Later in 1869 Tūwharetoa joined with the Maori sovereignty warrior Te Kooti and his Hau Hau supporters.
-Te Kooti had challenged the Maori King Tāwhiao at Te Kuiti for his position but been rebuffed.
-However the Kingitanga kept a close eye on Te Kooti as he fought with the government and settlers and loyal Maori.
+Later in 1869, Tūwharetoa joined with the Māori sovereignty warrior Te Kooti and his Hau Hau supporters.
+Te Kooti had challenged the Māori King Tāwhiao at Te Kūiti for his position but been rebuffed.
+However the Kingitanga kept a close eye on Te Kooti as he fought with the government and settlers and loyal Māori.
 Tūwharetoa joined with Te Kooti's Hau Hau at Te Pōrere Redoubt, which was styled after a European fort.
-The result of the battle was a decisive defeat for Tūwharetoa and Te Kooti.
+The result of the Battle of Te Pōrere was a decisive defeat for Tūwharetoa and Te Kooti.
 Women taken prisoner at Te Pōrere by the government soldiers indicated that Tūwharetoa were reluctant to fight.
 Te Kooti had kept the Tūwharetoa women under Hau Hau guard to ensure the Tūwharetoa men would fight.
 Donald McLean the native minister realised that confiscating significant Tūwharetoa land could cause further anti-colonial dissent.
 Instead, Tūwharetoa were forced to give some land – Mount Tongariro – to the crown.